9 Simple, Surefire Tactics For Burning Body Fat!

 Restaurants want your money, so they're usually willing to tweak menu items to fit your diet.
 Most restaurants cook with lots of fat and oil to get the plates out of the kitchen faster.

-If a restaurant has an online menu, take a couple minutes to preview the menu before you head out to dinner.
+If a restaurant has an online menu, take a couple of minutes to preview the menu before you head out to dinner.
 That way you'll know what to expect.

 4 Be Wary of Fad Diets